First-Year Seminars

 This seminar investigates how visual and performance artists have wildly expanded our definition of what art is, including an exploration of new techniques, theories, markets, and political implications of art in the 20th and 21st centuries.
 How Does Art Happen?
 Who Is Art For?
 How Do You Make Art History?
 We will consider artists that challenged viewers’ and philosophers’ ideas about what makes something a work of art.
 These experimental artworks brought new people into the story of art history, expanding our understanding of who can be an artist (all of us).

-KHC AM101: Whose Schools: Power, Equality, and Public Education
+KHC AM 101: Whose Schools: Power, Equality, and Public Education

-Mary Battenfeld, CAS American Studies
+Mary Battenfeld, CAS American & New England Studies

-How can we fulfill Thomas Jefferson’s promise for public schools “which shall reach every description of our citizens?”
+How can we fulfill Thomas Jefferson’s promise for public schools, “which shall reach every description of our citizens?”
 The course examines significant eras, debates, and struggles for equality in U.S. education, with a particular focus on current policies in Boston.

-Can Evren, Kilachand Honors College
+Carroll Beauvais, Kilachand Honors College

-KHC AN103: Animals among Humans
+KHC AN 103: Animals among Humans

 Parker Shipton, CAS Anthropology

-KHC AN104: Wildlife Conservation
+KHC AN 104: Wildlife Conservation

 Cheryl Knott, CAS Anthropology